How To Use Cloth Diapers – The Basics (Everyday Tips You’re Overlooking)

-In my experience it’s definitely better to opt for the snap method.. not the velcro.
-Not only does the velco get attached to everything in the laundry (which drives you insane) but by eighteen months your babe will also probably be strong enough and smart enough to take that cover off… so go for snaps!
+In my experience, it’s definitely better to opt for the snap method.. not the velcro.
+Not only does the velcro get attached to everything in the laundry (which drives you insane) but by fourteen months your babe will also probably be strong enough and smart enough to take that cover off… so go for snaps!

 Plus, I find that the snap option tends to fit better.
 You can check out why all in one diapers are pretty great and how easy they are to put on in the video below.

 Tip: You’ll Be Changing Frequently